-Both composers worked closely with Grammy Award-winning producer Brad Michel, PARMA Sessions Manager Levi Brown, Pedroia Quartet, and Session Engineer, Jon Weston of Futura Productions throughout their sessions to find the best possible outcome of their work.
-Though the two pieces were quite contradictory in tonality and style, they were also rather complementary of each other.
+Both composers worked closely with Grammy Award-winning producer Brad Michel, PARMA Sessions Manager Levi Brown, Pedroia Quartet, and Grammy-nominated and platinum awarded recording engineer John Weston of Futura Productions throughout their sessions to find the best possible outcome of their work.
+Though the two pieces were quite contradictory in tonality and style, they were also rather complementary to each other.
 They found commonality through their performers, Pedroia Quartet, whose blend, cohesion and collaboration brought these works to life.

 — PARMA Recordings (@PARMARecordings) October 27, 2017